ericthomasca/cornerbrookweather/README.md

 ## Configuration

-- Create a .env file in the project directory.
+- Rename .env.example to .env or make a copy.
-- Add your API key and access token to the .env file:
+- Add the keys from your Mastodon application to the .env: